Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

-The preceding scaling analysis provides additional insight into the possibility of spontaneous duality symmetry breaking when we exit the deconfined phase along the self-dual line (i.e. $r_e = r_m = r < 0$).
-For $k = 2$ (and neglecting gauge fluctuations), the leading irrelevant operator takes the form $w ( \vphi_e^2 - \vphi_m^2)^2$.
-When $r < 0$, the inclusion of this term with $w < 0$ favors a ground state with $ \vphi_e^2 \neq \vphi_m^2$, thereby spontaneously breaking the duality symmetry.
-This argument suggests that duality SSB can occur in some open region of the $k = 2$ phase diagram, although the region could disappear when $w$ is tuned from negative to positive by additional microscopic interactions that preserve the $\Z_2$ gauge structure.
-The situation is drastically different for $k \geq 4$, where the leading irrelevant operators enter the Lagrangian as
+The preceding analysis provides some clues about the existence of a line of first-order transition upon exiting the deconfined phase along the self-dual line (cf. Fig.~\ref{fig:Zk-gt-pd}).
+Such a first-order line is associated with a spontaneously broken $e$-$m$ duality symmetry, which prevents a smooth passage from the Higgs to the confinement regime.
+This scenario has been numerically confirmed for ${k=2}$~\cite{TKPS08043175}, but remains unexplored for ${k\geq 4}$.
+In the scalar field theory for ${k = 2}$ (neglecting gauge fluctuations), the leading irrelevant operator takes the form $\tilde{w} ( \vphi_e^2 - \vphi_m^2)^2$.
+When $r < 0$, the inclusion of this term with $\tilde{w} < 0$ favors a ground state with $ \vphi_e^2 \neq \vphi_m^2$, thereby spontaneously breaking the duality symmetry.
+This argument suggests that duality SSB can occur in some open region of the ${k = 2}$ phase diagram, although the region could disappear when $\tilde{w}$ is tuned from negative to positive by additional microscopic interactions that preserve the $\Z_2$ gauge structure.
+The situation is drastically different for ${k \geq 4}$, where the leading irrelevant operators enter the Lagrangian as

 For infinitesimal $u$ and $w$, the mean-field ground state of the above Lagrangian always preserves duality symmetry, independent of the sign of $u$ and the phase of $w$.
 This observation leads to the conjecture that duality SSB is \textit{generically absent for $k \geq 4$}.
 We caution that the qualitative picture above is heuristic as it neglects the effects of gauge fluctuations.
-Nevertheless, the dichotomy between the $k = 2$ and $k \geq 4$ cases may be more robust and invites more careful numerical studies in the future.
+Nevertheless, the dichotomy between the ${k = 2}$ and ${k \geq 4}$ cases may be more robust and invites more careful numerical studies in the future.

 Starting with the decoupled XY model in the matter sector, we can gauge the global $\mathrm{U(1)} \times \mathrm{U(1)}$ symmetry and study the effects of fluctuations.
 Since $\mathrm{U(1)}$ monopoles are local operators in 2+1D, it is important to calculate their scaling dimensions and assess their effects on the monopole-free critical point.
 This calculation is not analytically tractable for a general interacting conformal field theory.
 To make progress, we pass to a large-$N$ generalization of the original Lagrangian